TatuLund/vaadin-create23/docs/Storefront.PRD.md

 3. In `StorefrontPresenter`:

-   - After a customer submits a purchase for approval (service call succeeds):
+  - After a requester submits a purchase for approval (service call succeeds):
      - Publish `PurchaseSavedEvent` (purchase id only) on existing UI EventBus.

 4. In `PurchaseHistoryPresenter` (which is also used in `StorefrontView`):